skatkov/miniflux-email-client/README.md

 # Miniflux Email Client
-Sends RSS updates from miniflux to your email.
+Sends RSS updates from miniflux to personal email.

-This client is a minimal self-hosted version of mailbrew, briefcake and tacodigest.
-It doesn't require any server or email provider, but relies on free github action and a gmail account.
+There are services that allow to send RSS updates through email, like mailbrew, briefcake or tacodigest.
+This is a miniflux-client that does something similar, but doesn't need to be hosted.

+This project uses github actions and any smtp account available.
+In most cases, these things could be used free of charge.

+Just fork away and get one for you're personal enjoyment.

 ## Prerequisites
 - A Miniflux instance with an account